UCLA Alzheimer’s and Dementia Care Program

 The UCLA Health Alzheimer’s and Dementia Care Program (ADC Program) provides support for patients who have already received a diagnosis of Alzheimer’s disease or other types of dementia.
 Our Dementia Care Specialists are nurse practitioners trained to provide comprehensive and collaborative dementia care within the UCLA healthcare system and the local community.

 Highlights of our program include:

-24/7 access to specialists: After establishing care with our geriatric medicine specialists, patient caregivers have 24/7 access to a care provider.
-This helps reduce emergency department visits and hospitalizations while providing extra support and guidance.
+24/7 access: For established patients and families, we provide 24/7 telephone access to a provider.
+This benefit helps reduce emergency department visits and hospitalizations while providing extra support and guidance.

 Preferred Name: Dave Reuben